seyederfan-hosseinihaji/calf-growth-analysis/README.md

 ## Notes

--   Code includes warnings for invalid inputs (For example if initial or final body weight ≤ 0, t2 ≤ t1)
+-   Code includes warnings for invalid inputs (For example, if initial or final body weight ≤ 0, t2 ≤ t1)
 -   This project can be used for other livestock growth studies